CleverComponents/Clever-Internet-Suite-Tutorials/PingClient/README.md

 # Ping client

-The PingClient.dpr project represents a code example for the [Ping client](https://www.clevercomponents.com/portal/kb/a75/ping-client.aspx) tutorial.
+The PingClient project represents a code example for the [Ping client](https://www.clevercomponents.com/portal/kb/a75/ping-client.aspx) tutorial.

 The sample represents simple ICMP client with Ping functionality.